snhirsch/mustang-midi-bridge/README.md

 https://github.com/snhirsch/mustang-midi-bridge/wiki/Install

-that attempts to walk less technical users through the installation and build process on Raspberry Pi or Beaglebone.
+that attempts a detailed walk-through of the installation and build process on Raspberry Pi or Beaglebone.
 It's hard to know what level of detail to hit and suggestions or comments would be appreciated if I've omitted or glossed over something critical.

 # Status